 - Makes about 2-1/2 cups.

-Note: You do know how sugar crystals on the side of your pan can play havoc with icing, don't you?
+This frosting recipe presents the cooking issue regarding sugar crystals forming on the side of the pan, playing potential havoc with the icing.
 You must scrape the sides of the pan so that all the sugar is dissolved.
-An old cook's trick is to clamp a tight-fitting lid on the pan for about 20 seconds (after the mixture gets hot, but before it boils) to "wash down" the crystals.
+An old cook’s trick is to clamp a tight-fitting lid on the pan for about 20 seconds (after the mixture gets hot, but before it boils) to “wash down” the crystals.
 Or, you can butter the sides of the pan so the sugar crystals cannot cling to it.
 This works with candy making, too.